The Peaks Pet Nannies are Compassionate and Highly Dependable

 Insured & Bonded – For Your Peace of Mind

-Our amazing team of 50 Pet Nannies has been carefully cultivated since 2004 to service our ever growing network of 1,100 + clients.
+Our amazing team of 50 Pet Nannies has been carefully cultivated since 2004 to service our ever growing network of 1,200 + clients.
 What sets us apart: Our Pet Nannies are not “hobbyist” sitters who might mean well but aren’t always reliable.
 Rather, we take the responsibility of caring for our client’s pets and their homes very seriously.
-Our team has experience in administering medication, dealing with emergency situations, caring for puppies and elderly pets, and “going over and beyond” for our clients.
+Many of our Pet Nannies have experience administering medication, dealing with emergency situations, caring for puppies and elderly pets, and “going over and beyond”.
 Our Pet Nannies cultivate lasting relationships with our clients and we highly encourage new clients to ask our references about our service, professionalism and dedication.

 The Peaks Pet Nanny was established in 2004 when the owners experienced the stress of leaving their beloved Golden Retriever, Duncan, home alone while working very long hours for Corporate America.
 As they spent their time attending late meetings and inching along Rt.
 80’s daily traffic jams, Duncan waited patiently for his owners to return home and provide the care and exercise he needed.
 But when high quality pet care for their beloved “fur child” was nowhere to be found, The Peaks Pet Nanny was born.

 Gina graduated from Rowan University in 2000 and enjoyed a fast paced career as staffing manager.
-Before working as a recruiter, she was a VP at Citibank, where she provided foreign currency software support for major corporations.
-Gina imports her business degree, technical skills, staffing, sales, management experience into The Peaks Pet Nanny, cultivating an amazing team of dependable pet nannies and providing clients with professional customer service.
+Before working as a recruiter, she was a VP at Citibank, where she provided foreign currency software support for corporate clients.
+Gina imports her business degree, technical skills, staffing, sales, and management experience into The Peaks Pet Nanny, cultivating an amazing team of dependable pet nannies and providing clients with professional customer service.